 You can map three levels of noise cancellation as presets to a physical button on one of the earcups that are used to cycle through them.

 The battery can last for 20 hours with the ANC turned on or 40 hours with the feature turned off, and it takes only 15 minutes of charging to get back 3.5 hours of battery life.
 As far as sound quality is concerned, it’s great, although it does favor the upper midrange at stock settings.

 However, the one place where no other ANC headphone has the Bose 700 beat is the call quality.
-If you want or need to take calls anywhere and everywhere, and have neither you nor the person on the other end of the line hear any background noise, there’s no beating these headphones.
+If you want or need to take calls anywhere and everywhere and want neither you nor the person on the other end of the line to hear any background noise, there’s no beating these headphones.

 However, even though you cannot go wrong with any of these picks, we don’t want to limit your options.
 So here’s everything you need to know in order to choose the best noise-canceling headphones for you if none of these will do.

 Of course, picking a budget is always number one.
 The higher your budget is, the easier it is to choose a good product.
-But we aware that price alone isn’t everything!
+But be aware that price alone isn’t everything!

 For example, the Bose 700 is more expensive than the Sony WH-1000XM4 by a good $50, but the Sony has it beat in every category except for call quality.
 So simply throwing money at the most expensive product isn’t guaranteed to get you the best product.

 In essence, active noise canceling works by using microphones to listen in on your surroundings while you’re listening to music.
 These microphones then use destructive interference to cancel out incoming sound waves by creating total opposites.